GargoyleLizy/DevelopingDataProduct_slidify_distributionDemonstration/index.md

 knit        : slidify::knit2slides
 ---

-## Just a facking intro deck
+## Introduction

-1. App location : XXXX
+1. App location : lizy.shinyapps.io/assign_app/

 2. Motivation:
 With regard for learning the meaning of confidence interval, I spent a fair amount of time to understand the meaning of confidence interval for inferring them based on a small sample.
 Therefore I built this application, hopefully it would help people understanding the corresponding meaning of confidence interval more easier.